FAQ - Liquor Licensing Lawyers Perth

 For complex applications such as an applications for hotel, tavern, liquor store, nightclub and some special facility liquor licences, it can take between 3 to 6 months to complete this work.
 Shorter time periods apply to applications of a less complex nature.
 For instance, an application to transfer a liquor licence can be completed very quickly if all the required information is readily available.

 Lodgement: Once an application has been lodged the licensing authority will complete preliminary processing and assessment of the application.
 Any application for the grant of a new licence, other than an occasional licence, will require advertising.
-Generally may be for a period of 14 to 28 days.
+Generally this is for a period of 14 to 28 days.
 During the advertising period interested parties may oppose the application by lodging a notice of objection or notice of intervention.

 For complex applications this stage can take any time from 2 months to 4 months to complete.
 Less complex applications are dealt with considerably quicker, especially if advertising is not required.